boncey/Flickr4Java/README.md

       <version>2.10</version>
     </dependency>

-It's hosted on [JCenter](https://bintray.com/bintray/jcenter), you may need to [download their settings.xml](https://bintray.com/repo/downloadMavenRepoSettingsFile/downloadSettings?repoPath=%2Fbintray%2Fjcenter) to get access to their repo.
+Flickr4Java is now available on Maven Central so the above settings should be all you need (it used to only be available on [JCenter](https://bintray.com/bintray/jcenter).